Wanderer2419/CSCE1040---Computer_Science_2/module7/Inheritance.md

-INHERITANCE
+# INHERITANCE

+### Inheritance Concept
-Often, classes are similar to each other with additions or variations Take for example, a polygon class which contains the x and y locations of vertices, the number of vertices, etc.
+Often, classes are similar to each other with additions or variations
+- Take for example, a polygon class which contains the x and y locations of vertices, the number of vertices, etc.
 	- When give two other classes, "rectangle" and "triangle", we can alter the original polygon class to make the 'inheritance' easier.

-Ex:
+- Ex:
-	class polygon {
+'	class polygon {
 		protected:
 			int numVertices;
 			float *xcoord, *ycoord;